npm/rfcs/accepted/0000-signed-packument.md

 * We could add multi-key support to this proposal.
 * We could leave this up to private registries to support (I.e. resign all packuments with a single key)

+# Provide freshness guarantees

+With the current proposal, an attacker could:

+1) fetch a packument for a package and hold onto it
+2) wait for a vulnerability to be patched for a package
+3) begin delivering the stale packument to prevent clients from receiving the fix
+4) exploit the vulnerability